New York bans gas in new buildings to combat climate change

 In the national consumption of natural gas, the state of New York happens to be one of the largest consumers (the sixth in the nation), and the generation of electricity in the state comes mainly from natural gas, ahead of nuclear energy and hydroelectric, according to data from the Energy Administration.

-The economic information chain CNBC indicates that the houses are currently responsible for 70% of greenhouse gas emissions, So the ban approved today can reverse pollution figures in the largest American city to eliminate 2.1 million tons of carbon by 2040.
+The economic information chain CNBC points out that homes are currently responsible for 70% of greenhouse gas emissions, so the ban approved today can reverse the pollution figures in the largest American city to eliminate 2.1 million tons of carbon by 2040 .